 Also, keep in mind that the longer you wait, the less likely you are to collect full payment.
 Shortening your payment cycles by getting patients to settle their bills as quickly as possible can help improve your collection rate.

-Here are six things you can do to get paid faster:
+Here are seven things you can do to collect patient balances:

 Offer Payment Options and Payment Plans

 Encourage patients to pay their bills by making it easy for them.

 You can offer different payment options so patients can choose a method that’s convenient and easy for them (e.g., check, credit/debit card, mobile payments, QR Code scans).

 Offer payment plans to break up large bills and work with patients to customize an installment plan that works for their financial situations.
 Patients are more likely to start making payments if they have the money to pay for the first installment in a payment plan.